National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 These are organized and curated as shared resources in N3C, see the section on the [Concept Set Browser](tools.md#sec-tools-concepts) for details.

 When publishing work utilizing a concept set, you will likely want to download the concept set in a tabular format for inclusion in supplemental materials.
-Fortunately, the concept set browser supports this functionality-when viewing a specific version of a concept set, the "OMOP Concepts" tab lists the individual concepts and provides an "Export list of Concepts as Excel."
+Fortunately, the concept set browser supports this functionality-when viewing a specific version of a concept set, the "OMOP Concepts" tab lists the individual concepts and provides an "Export list of Concepts as Excel".
 The provided Excel export includes the concept IDs and other relevant information.

 ![The N3C Concept Set Browser supports exporting a concept set version as an Excel spreadsheet for inclusions in supplementary materials.
 Concept sets are referenceable via DOI (see text).](images/publishing/fig-publishing-080-cset-excel-export.png){#fig-publishing-080-cset-excel-export fig-alt="cset-excel-export"}